Play It Forward Therapy

 Supplies: Variety of snacks and baggies.
 Pro tip: Use reusable snack bags and containers which are environmentally friendly to reduce, reuse or recycle.

-Make packing lunches less of a chore by recruiting lunch helpers!
 At the start of the week, put out snack options along with sandwich bags/containers.
-We tend to buy big bags or containers of snacks, which are often more economical and less packaging is better for the environment.
-Each child packs their own snack and drinks for the week and puts it into a container or bag labeled with their name.
-Packing little snacks in advance turns out to be a big time saver on those busy mornings when you’re rushing out the door!
+Each child packs their own snack and drinks for the week and puts it into their own large container or bag labeled with their name.

 Personal Packs